mgutz/dat/README.md

 Note: `dat` does not clean the SQL string, thus any extra whitespace is transmitted to the database.

 In practice, SQL is easier to write with backticks.
-Indeed, the reason for this library existing is other SQL builders introduce their own domain language or use AST-like expressions which end up being more complicated than the SQL they are attempting to simplify.
+Indeed, the reason this library exists is my dissatisfactoin with other SQL builders introducing their own domain language or AST-like expressions which end up being more complicated than plain SQL.

 Query builders shine when dealing with records (input structs).